Vivid-IOV-Labs/peerkat-nft-viewer/README.md

 ### Description

 A frontend application to be deployed as an [xApp](https://xumm.readme.io/docs/what-are-xapps) on the [Xaman App (prev.
 Xumm)](https://xumm.app/) platform.
-The purpose of this application is to enable *Xumm* Users to view and share image/video assets related to NFTs issued on the [XRPL](https://xrpl.org/index.html) network.
+The purpose of this application is to enable *Xaman App (prev.
+Xumm)* Users to view and share image/video assets related to NFTs issued on the [XRPL](https://xrpl.org/index.html) network.
 This application currently supports XRPL-issued NFTs based on the [XLS-20d](https://github.com/XRPLF/XRPL-Standards/discussions/46) standard NFTs.

 ### Setup